ender-s/Grayscale-Image-Inverter/README.md

 # Grayscale-Image-Inverter
 A C program that inverts grayscale 8-bit depth bmp images.
+The output is saved as both bmp and pgm formats.

 <br />